 Minor The significance of the resultant impact is LOW to LOW-MEDIUM and / or is against industry best practice.
 Major The significance of the resultant impact is MEDIUM and / or is against industry best practice and / or results in a non-compliance of legislation.
-Critical The significance of the resultant impacts is MEDIUM-HIGH to HIGH and / or results in a non-compliance of legislation, likely to result in a fine.
+Critical The significance of the resultant impacts is MEDIUM-HIGH to non-compliance of legislation, likely to result in a fine.
+The significance of the resultant impacts is MEDIUM-HIGH to HIGH and / or results in a non-compliance of legislation, likely to result in a fine.